If you have ever hated your body, you might recognize this voice.

 When the voice hisses, I miss so much.
-I miss the crunch of leaves beneath my feet and the bare tree limbs stretching towards the sun.
+I miss the crunch of leaves beneath my feet and the bare tree limbs stretching toward the sun.
 I miss the taste of warm, sweet coffee swirling in my mouth.
 One day, the voice appeared when I was weighing myself at my parents’ house, and for a moment, in humid anticipation of what the scale would say, I forgot about my infant daughter, sitting at my feet on the bathroom floor.

 To look at me, you might not know I have this voice.
 I am not overweight, nor am I rail thin.
-But the disease that encompassing self-loathing, food addiction and obsession, and body and weight obsession doesn’t always show up on our bodies.
+But the disease that encompasses self-loathing, food addiction and obsession, and body and weight obsession doesn’t always show up on our bodies.
 It largely exists somewhere you can’t see, in our minds.

 Lately I’ve been seeing a lot circulating on the internet about women and body image.
 From the Maria Kang “What’s Your Excuse?” controversy to Lily Myer’s stunning poetry, from Glennon Melton Doyle’s honest, lovely words to Brittney Gibbons’ excellent TED talk.
 From the stories and from the reactions to them, I think it’s safe to say that far, far too many of us live with this voice.